Captain (United States O-3): Specialty branches

 In Army and Air Force medical units, captain is the entry-level rank for those possessing a medical degree, or a doctorate in a healthcare profession.
 Other health care professions including nurse anesthetists, pharmacists, optometrists, veterinarians, and physician assistants, among others may start as first lieutenants promotable upon completion of initial entry training.

 In Army and Air Force Judge Advocate General Corps, lawyers with a Juris Doctor degree and membership in the bar of at least one U.S. state or territory are appointed captains, or first lieutenants promotable upon completion of initial entry training.

 However, in the Marine Corps Judge Advocates, after earning their commissions as unrestricted line officer second lieutenants, as well as earning an accredited Juris Doctor degree and passing a bar examination, enter active duty as first lieutenants and must complete the Marine Officer Basic Officer Course/The Basic School to qualify as rifle platoon commanders, before subsequently attending their MOS school prior to assignment to their first Marine Corps Judge Advocate billet and completing the minimum time in grade requirements for selection for and promotion to captain.

+Chaplains usually enter at the rank of captain in the Army as they are required to possess a Master's of Divinity and be endorsed by recognized religious group.
+It is possible to enter the military as a chaplain's candidate as a 2nd Lieutenant while still completing the necessary education to become a chaplain.
+Air Force chaplains often begin as a 1st Lieutenant, but some may be initially commissioned as a captain due to their education and experience.
+The Air Force supplies all the chaplains to the Space Force.
+There are no Marine Corps chaplains as they get all their chaplains from the Navy.